braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/sdk_endpoints.md

 |EU-02 | sdk.fra-02.braze.eu |
 {: .reset-td-br-1 .reset-td-br-2}

-When using endpoints for SDK integration, use the **SDK Endpoint** listed on this page, not the [REST Endpoint]({{site.baseurl}}/api/basics/#endpoints) used for API calls.
+When using endpoints for SDK integration, use the **SDK Endpoint** listed on this page, not the [REST Endpoint][2] used for API calls.

 {% alert note %}
 To configure the Braze Web SDK to use the appropriate endpoint for your integration, you must use the `baseUrl` option when initializing the function and include the SDK endpoint here.
-For example `appboy.initialize('YOUR-API-KEY-HERE', {baseUrl: 'sdk.iad-03.braze.com'})`
+For example `braze.initialize('YOUR-API-KEY-HERE', {baseUrl: 'sdk.iad-03.braze.com'})`
-<br><br>For more information, check out our [Web SDK repository](https://github.com/braze-inc/braze-web-sdk#getting-started) on GitHub.
+<br><br>For more information, check out our [Initial Setup Guide][1].
 {% endalert %}

 ## SDK file sizes